 Also of interest is that Arboles has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Arboles’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Arboles’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Arboles has relatively fewer families with younger children, and/or college students.
 Combined, this makes Arboles a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.